marynamln/Spark-group-project/README.md

 # Data questions (IMDB dataset)

 1. How many films are in Ukrainian?
-2. How many movies were released after 2010?
+2. What movies were released after 2010?
+3. What records have different primary title and original title?
 3. Which movies have the highest average rating?
 4. How many movies have a rating below 5.0?
 5. Which directors made the most films?